Seijuu Sentai Gingaman: Haruhiko Aoyama

 Haruhiko Aoyama (青山 晴彦, Aoyama Haruhiko) is a writer of children's stories who believes in the existence of the legendary Ginga Forest.
 He offers the Gingaman his ranch for them to live in after their forest home is petrified and records their adventures.

 Yuuta Aoyama

 Yuuta Aoyama (青山 勇太, Aoyama Yūta) is Haruhiko's 9-year-old son.
 He does not believe the legend until he witnesses the birth of the 133rd Gingamen.
-In episode 6, he is given GingaLeon's planet stone, which he used in the next episode to stop the Balban from trying to collect the energy the Gingamen was using to revive the Star Beasts.
+In episode 6, he is given GingaLeon's planet stone, which he used in the next episode to stop the Balban from trying to collect the energy the Gingamen was using to revive the Starbeasts.

 Suzuko Mizusawa

 Suzuko Mizusawa (水澤 鈴子, Mizusawa Suzuko) is Yuuta's teacher at Wakatake Elementary School.
 Mizusawa is Gouki's secret love.
-Gouki had a rivalry with Shunsuke Kishimoto, a teacher from another school, for Suzuko's affections.
+Gouki had a rivalry with Shunsuke Kishimoto (岸本 俊介), a teacher from another school, for Suzuko's affections.
 In the end, Suzuko chooses Gouki and proves it by showing him the bracelet Gouki had made for her.